Chovo02/Spotify-Regression/README.md

 JSON_PATH = "path to the json file used as cache for the transformers" if left empty, the default path will be used (data\\feats.json)

 # Run the project
 ## Model Selection

+This module will start a model selection process, it will try different models and different hyperparameters to find the best model for the dataset

+by running the following command you will be able to choose between 7 different models, 2 different transformers methods and 3 different scores

+The models will be saved on the database specified in the .env file

+For the first run it will probably take a lot of time, as the cache will be empty and you'll need to retrieve all the informations, but once the cache is filled, the process will take a couple of seconds

+If you want to see the progress bar you can set the verbosity to 1 as a parameter for the transformer

 ```bash
 python .\ml-model\Model_Selection.py --help
 ```
-This command will show you the help page for the model selection script, everything is explained there
+This command will show you the help page that will explain how to pass all the parameters to the script

 Note: if want the verbose output, you need to add it as parameter to the trasformer

 ## Export Model

+This module will export take from the database the best parameters of a specified study and it will export it as a pickle file, making it usable by the Test_Model module

+The model will be saved in the folder "data" with the name formed as "{model_name}_{with or without feat}_{score}"
 ```bash
 python .\ml-model\Export_Model.py --help
 ```
-This command will show you the help page for the export model script, everything is explained there
+This command will show you the help page for the export model script, wich will explain how to pass all the parameters to the script

-The script will save the model in the folder "data" with the name formed as "{model_name}_{with or without feat}_{score}"

-The model will be usable by the Test_Model module

 ## Try Pre Trained Model

+This module will take a model exported with the Export_Model module and will allow you to test it by providing a link to a spotify song

+It will then predict the popularity of the song and will show you the result

 ```bash
 python .\ml-model\Test_Model.py --help
 ```
-This command will show you the help page for the test model script, everything is explained there
+This command will show you the help page for the test model script, wich will explain how to pass all the parameters to the script

-By providing a link of the spotify song, a model exported, the score and the feats feature, the model will predict the popularity of that song and will show you the result

 ## :memo: License ##